phlippe/uvadlc_notebooks/docs/index.rst

 - Lecture 1: Introduction to Deep Learning

-   - Tutorial 1: Working with the Lisa cluster
+   - Guide 1: Working with the Lisa cluster
    - Tutorial 2: Introduction to PyTorch

 - Lecture 2: Modular Learning